davidmreed/sfse-question-drafts/testing-async-code.md

 # Answer

-Asynchronous Apex includes all of the methods for executing code on the Salesforce platform outside a synchronous transaction.
-These tools make it possible to perform operations like making a callout after DML, processing millions of records in batches, chaining sequences of operations, or running code on a schedule.
-Asynchronous Apex includes:
+Asynchronous Apex includes all of the methods for executing code on the Salesforce platform outside a synchronous transaction, including:

  - `@future` methods.
  - Batch Apex